cvandeplas/edison-microbit-ir/README.md

 ## License

-This software is licensed under GNU Affero General Public License version 3.
+This software is licensed under MIT License.
 See the LICENSE file for more details.

 Copyright 2025 Christophe Vandeplas.